Learn Animal Acupuncture!

 Cancellations made less than 7 calendar days prior to the first day will receive a 50% refund less $40.00 admin fee.
 In the unlikely event that PIHMA has to cancel the CE due to insufficient enrollment, or for some other unforeseen reason, registrants will receive a full refund.

-__ “I understand that this does not guarantee me the right to practice on animals in my state and that state’s laws may vary.
-I choose to take this course for my own education and professional development.”
+“I understand prior to the first class I will be required to sign a waiver this course does not guarantee me the right to practice on animals in my state and that state’s laws may vary.
+I choose to take this course for my own educational and professional development.”

 - Lectures 0